-A: Testing is performed the day the samples arrive at the laboratory and negative screening results are typically reported the same day.
-Positive results are confirmed, reviewed, and typically reported within 72 hours of receipt.
+A: Testing is performed the day an Oral-Eze sample arrives at the laboratory and a negative screening result is typically reported the same day.
+Non-negative (e.g. "positive") results are confirmed, reviewed and typically reported within 72 hours of receipt.